 This post may contain affiliate links.
 Please read my affiliate policy for more information.

 Short and Sweet Summary: Widowhood is exhausting.
 You deserve the healing, curative potential of powering down.
-Grievers who prioritize rest are rewarded with the stamina, enthusiasm, and brainpower to live a healthy life.
+When widows who need to prioritize rest learn some clever tips to wind down, they’re rewarded with the stamina, enthusiasm, and brainpower to live a healthy life.

 Are you getting enough rest?

 You might think you’re resting enough if you are able to sleep at night.
 And while that’s true, I’m not talking about that kind of rest.
 I’m talking about resting your weary mind and body during the day when you get lost in the shuffle of your chaotic and grief-filled days.

 Widows have a lot going on.
 You had responsibilities before your spouse died and now you must manage those responsibilities and more.
 And do it ALL BY YOURSELF.
 Adding to the list of your responsibilities while grieving takes a major toll on you because you try to get everything done, but grief sucks the energy right out of you.

 If you’re like most widows, you want to restore your energy, but you don’t make rest a priority because you have so much to do!
 Your brain might tell you it’s selfish to take time off and do nothing, have no plans, or intentionally make plans to unplug.